Belo Horizonte Portuguese

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Carioca is a dialect of Portuguese.
+Carioca is a dialect of the Portuguese language.

 Carioca is part of the Latin America & the Caribbean region on DialectAtlas.